Take a trip down memory lane and explore the illustrious history of Junior Offshore Group.

 Amongst the founding members and early committee members of JOG were names that went on to become famous across the sailing world: Captain John Illingworth went on to found the Sydney-Hobart race among many other exploits and Patrick Ellam was joined by Colin Mudie to prove to the world that little yachts could brave the oceans too, when they took their specially designed 19’6 yacht Sopranino across the Atlantic.
 The story of their adventures aboard Sopranino is well worth a read.

-JOG were delighted to welcome both Patrick Ellam and Colin Mudie to their 60th Anniversary regatta in 2011.
-Sopranino made an appearance too having been restored and kindly loaned for the event by the Cowes Maritime museum.
+JOG was delighted to welcome both Patrick Ellam and Colin Mudie to their 60th Anniversary regatta in 2011.
+Sopranino made an appearance too having been restored and kindly loaned for the event by the Classic Boat Museum.

-(Image appears courtesy of Max Mudie) Patick Ellam (left), Colin Mudie (right)
+(Image appears courtesy of Max Mudie) Patrick Ellam (left), Colin Mudie (right)